 - Volunteer Assistants: Workshop is required for volunteers without an animal

 2. Therapy Dog Training Classes with Michele Siegel (6 hands-on classes with your dog)

-Michele is a CPDT, APDT, CGC (Canine Good Citizen) Licensed Evaluator, ITA Licensed Evaluator/Instructor with 20+ years of therapy dog teaching experience
+Michele is a CPDT, APDT, CGC (Canine Good Citizen) Licensed Evaluator, ITA Licensed Evaluator/Instructor an expert in her field with 20+ years of therapy dog teaching experience

 You will learn life lessons with your dog and this will give you a solid training foundation to continue practicing good manners and to help prepare you for the therapy dog team skills and aptitude evaluation.